microbit-foundation/makecode-embed/docs/react.md

 ## Blocks rendering

 Use {@link react.MakeCodeRenderBlocksProvider | MakeCodeRenderBlocksProvider} and {@link react.MakeCodeBlocksRendering | MakeCodeBlocksRendering} React components to render MakeCode blocks for a MakeCode project.
-You can see examples of projects used for the demo in [fixtures.ts](../src/stories/fixtures.ts).
+Example MakeCode projects used for the demo are defined in [fixtures.ts](../src/stories/fixtures.ts).

 ```js
 import {